 Projects per year

-Professor Andrea Nelson, BSc(Hons), PhD RGN, Dean of School
+Professor Andrea Nelson, BSc(Hons), PhD RGN, Pro Vice-Chancellor, Research

 Andrea has a programme of research in the prevention and management of chronic wounds, especially leg and foot ulcers.
 In collaboration with colleagues in practice she conducts research in the assessment of risk, prevention, diagnosis, management, and experience of chronic wounds and their complications.
 Her research has been used to develop National clinical practice guidelines and Clinical Evidence summaries so that care providers and commissioners are able to make clinical and purchasing decisions based on reliable evidence.

 Andrea is keen to supervise PhD students with an interest in pressure ulceration, leg ulceration and diabetic foot ulceration, especially in areas where the question extends beyond 'the experience of a chronic wound'.
 She enjoys teaching all aspects of evidence-based practice and critical appraisal, particularly supporting clinicians to make evaluations of diagnosis, prevention, treatment choices and prognosis.